odradev/awesome-zero-knowledge/README.md

 #### Math
 * [Vitalik Buterin: Zero Knowledge Proofs and Ethereum Update @ Ethereum HK Meetup](https://www.youtube.com/watch?v=n8zsPf4FzO4) - 1-hour meetup from 2017 with Vitalik Buterin (founder of Ethereum) speaking about Zero Knowledge Proofs and ZKSnarks.
-* [Lecture 10.3: What is a zk-SNARK?](https://www.youtube.com/watch?v=gcKCW7CNu_M) - Part of a larger lecture.
+* [Blockchain-Web3 MOOCs - Lecture 10.3: What is a zk-SNARK?](https://www.youtube.com/watch?v=gcKCW7CNu_M) - Part of a larger lecture.
 Simple, but the in-depth explanation of zk-SNARK with some mathematic notation, but explained as it goes.
-* [Lecture 2: Overview of Modern SNARK Constructions](https://www.youtube.com/watch?v=MUnlR3gMKu0&list=PLS01nW3Rtgoo_0Y-X5bQ32SyDbMiGFqee) - lecture about the math behind the SNARK and examples by Dan Boneh.
+* [Blockchain-Web3 MOOCs - Lecture 2: Overview of Modern SNARK Constructions](https://www.youtube.com/watch?v=MUnlR3gMKu0&list=PLS01nW3Rtgoo_0Y-X5bQ32SyDbMiGFqee) - lecture about the math behind the SNARK and examples by Dan Boneh.
 * [The PLONK zero-knowledge proof system (playlist)](https://www.youtube.com/playlist?list=PLBJMt6zV1c7Gh9Utg-Vng2V6EYVidTFCC) - informative series of videos about PLONK zero-knowledge proof system by David Wong.
 * [ZK Study Club - Plonk with Zac Williamson](https://www.youtube.com/watch?v=NqrVcDuQ8hM) - lecture given by Zac Williamson - founder of Aztec - about the math behind Plonk.
 * [PLONK: Privacy in a World of Universal SNARKs - Zac Williamson](https://www.youtube.com/watch?v=V7Hmtan98r8) - another lecture about Plonk given by Zac Williamson.